plot hydraulic views

 an object of class hydraulic

-vector of character, defines which view shall be plotted Three options: "height", "discharge", "level"
+character, defines which view shall be plotted, within 3 options: "height", "level", "discharge"

 - selection